gdumani/TicTacToe/README.md

 # TicTacToe

-Traditional Tic Tac Toe game implented in Ruby
+Traditional Tic Tac Toe game implented in Ruby.
+The project was updated by being tested using RSpec 3.9 in which we compare the results of simulated outputs to our classes' outputs.
+The tests check the game flow, its parameters, and the winning/drawing scenarios.

 ## Built With
 ​